-

 Disclaimer: This article is based on Bessie Coleman for educational purposes.
 The information about this topic is true and accurate to the best of my knowledge, but there may be omissions.
 I am not a qualified historian or teacher and should remind readers to read at their own risk.
 I reserve the right to change how I run and manage this blog and may change focus at any time.

+Bessie Coleman wears her pilot uniform.
+A photo from the Everett Collection in Canva.
 This is an inspirational story featuring Bessie Coleman, a black Native American pilot who broke the racial and gender barriers by achieving her goal of becoming the first black female pilot in 1921 in France.
 It has been 102 years since she received her licence and influenced black people to kickstart their careers in aviation.

 Who is Bessie Coleman?